porterbmoody/balmingilead/content/posts/Jacob 5.md

 > 47 But awhat could I have done more in my vineyard?
 Have I slackened mine hand, that I have not nourished it?
 Nay, I have nourished it, and I have digged about it, and I have pruned it, and I have dunged it; and I have bstretched forth mine chand almost all the day long, and the dend draweth nigh.
 And it grieveth me that I should hew down all the trees of my vineyard, and cast them into the fire that they should be burned.
 Who is it that has corrupted my vineyard?

-> 48 And it came to pass that the servant said unto his master: Is it not the aloftiness of thy vineyard—have not the branches thereof overcome the roots which are good?
-And because the branches have overcome the roots thereof, behold they grew faster than the strength of the roots, btaking strength unto themselves.
+> 48 And it came to pass that the servant said unto his master: Is it not the loftiness of thy vineyard—have not the branches thereof overcome the roots which are good?
+And because the branches have overcome the roots thereof, behold they grew faster than the strength of the roots, taking strength unto themselves.
 Behold, I say, is not this the cause that the trees of thy vineyard have become corrupted?

 > 49 And it came to pass that the Lord of the vineyard said unto the servant: Let us go to and hew down the trees of the vineyard and cast them into the fire, that they shall not cumber the ground of my vineyard, for I have done all.
 What could I have done more for my vineyard?

+Here God tells his servant it's time to burn all the trees of the vineyard because they are producing bad fruit.

 > 50 But, behold, the servant said unto the Lord of the vineyard: Spare it a little longer.

+Quite an interesting verse where the servant pleads with God to spare the people longer.
+It's not the first time this has happened, although we are unsure if this really happened in reality because it a

 > 51 And the Lord said: Yea, I will spare it a little longer, for it grieveth me that I should lose the trees of my vineyard.